ufs-community/land-DA_workflow/docs/source/CustomizingTheWorkflow/DASystem.rst

 where ``${YYYY}`` should be replaced with the year of interest.
 Note that these yearly tarballs contain all measurement types from the daily GHCN output, and thus, snow depth must be manually extracted from this broader data set.

 These raw snow depth observations need to be converted into IODA-formatted netCDF files for ingestion into the JEDI LETKF system.
-However, this process was preemptively handled outside of the Land DA workflow, and the initial GHCN IODA files for 2016 and 2020 were provided by NOAA PSL (Clara Draper).
+However, this process was preemptively handled outside of the Land DA workflow, and initial GHCN IODA files for 2016 and 2020 were provided by NOAA PSL (Clara Draper).

+..
+COMMENT: Update where files are from?

 The IODA-formatted GHCN files are structured as follows (using 20160102 as an example):